Gone (Charli XCX and Christine and the Queens song): Promotion

 On 30 May 2019, Charli debuted the song with Christine during her concert at Primavera Sound.
-A image of her setlist with "Gone" on it was shared before she performed it live for the first time.
+An image of her setlist with "Gone" on it was shared before she performed it live for the first time.
 Fans first thought it was the unreleased 2018 single "Cigarettes & Alcohol" (previously known as "Better When You're Gone"); however, this was subsequently disproven when Charli tweeted a sample of her rehearsing "Gone", proving that the two songs are distinct.

 On 10 July, Charli XCX revealed the track's release date through social media.
 Several days later, she stated that she had seen "the first edit" of the music video and called it "so good".
 They performed the song again at Electric Picnic festival in September 2019, as well as its first televised performance on The Jonathan Ross Show to promote the release of Charli.
 The duo performed the song on The Tonight Show Starring Jimmy Fallon in September 2019 as well.